The Sovereign Franchise | Joshua T. Berglan

 The Four-Role Shared Revenue Model

-To build durable ecosystems, host organizations (owners) and certified facilitators (teachers) must build sustainable income streams alongside student creators.
-We resolve this by separating Personal IP from Collective Hub IP, and utilizing four direct revenue streams.
+To build durable ecosystems, host organizations and certified facilitators must build sustainable income streams alongside student creators.
+The model separates Personal IP from Collective Hub IP.
+Under Joshua’s direct orchestration, it uses four direct revenue streams.

 "The Sovereign Franchise is the most practical blueprint for community-owned digital sovereignty I have ever seen.
 It establishes sustainable economic engines where host organizations, facilitators, and students share in collective prosperity."